osa-ora/springboot-keycloak-sample/README.md

   <img width="677" alt="Screenshot 2024-04-18 at 5 22 43 PM" src="https://github.com/osa-ora/springboot-keycloak-sample/assets/18471537/e8c5a52c-c6bb-4b60-bb08-044e81af7fd0">

 - Extract RHBK
-- Copy the my-theme folder (in our repository) to themes folder under RHBK parent folder
+- Copy the my-theme folder (in this Git repository) to themes folder under RHBK parent folder
 - Run RHBK using the following command (we will use start-dev to start it in the Dev mode, while start only will start it for production use where you need hostname and tls configurations)

   ```